AACC and ACCT support the following legislative priorities for the 113th Congress.

 Elementary and Secondary Education Act (ESEA) Reauthorization

-- Make community colleges active participants in Title II, Part A–Teacher and Principal Training and Recruiting Fund Grants.
+Make community colleges active participants in Title II, Part A–Teacher and Principal Training and Recruiting Fund grants.

-- Include community colleges in efforts to bolster America’s competitiveness in science, technology, engineering, and mathematics (STEM) fields.
+Include community colleges in efforts to bolster America’s competitiveness in science, technology, engineering, and mathematics (STEM) fields.

 International Education Programs

-- Increase funding for the HEA Title VI and Fulbright Hays undergraduate international education programs, which are vital to national security and economic productivity.
+Increase funding for the HEA Title VI and Fulbright–Hays undergraduate international education programs, which are vital to national security and economic productivity.

-- Ensure that community colleges are given fair access to state wage records and other employment-related data systems so that they can better track and manage institutional performance and comply with external accountability requirements.
+Ensure that community colleges are given fair access to state wage records and other employment-related data systems so that they can better track and manage institutional performance and comply with external accountability requirements.

-- Support modifications to the Temporary Assistance to Needy Families (TANF) Program that expand the vocational education time limit from 12 months to at least 24 months in order to enable TANF recipients to complete training programs and gain the necessary skills to secure employment.
+Support modifications to the Temporary Assistance to Needy Families (TANF) program that expand the vocational education time limit from 12 months to at least 24 months in order to enable TANF recipients to complete training programs and gain the necessary skills to secure employment.

-Allied Health and Nursing Legislation
+Allied Health & Nursing Legislation

-- Support legislation to provide resources to nursing and allied health students and programs at two-year institutions, including an amendment to the Public Health Service Act, Title VIII (nursing education programs), to secure equitable funding for community colleges and make them eligible to receive grants for the purpose of expanding nursing enrollments.
+Support legislation to provide resources to nursing and allied health students and programs at 2-year institutions, including an amendment to the Public Health Service Act, Title VIII (nursing education programs), to secure equitable funding for community colleges and make them eligible to receive grants for the purpose of expanding nursing enrollments.

 Rural Economic Development

-- Support programs that recognize the critical role community colleges play in fostering rural economic development.
+Support programs that recognize the critical role community colleges play in fostering rural economic development.